 2006-2009, taught children's picture book illustration evening classes in Sydney.

 2010, took part in Literature Live, an E:lite and CAL funded programme, training authors and illustrators with interactive white board and video conferencing equipment to enhance remote school visits and workshops.

 2016, relocated with my family to Auckland.
 Taught evening classes, weekend workshops and a series of Auckland Museum holiday programmes.

 2017, launched the Picture Book Illustration e-Course pilot.

-2020, the all new Picture Book Illustration e-Course is getting a refresh.
-Now a self-paced, 8-week programme with a comprehensive workbook.
+2020, Picture Book Illustration e-Course became a self-paced, 8-week programme with a comprehensive workbook.

 2021, launch my 4-week Animal Character Design Course.